randommm/rust-slackbot-llm/README.md

 * Go to https://api.slack.com/apps and create a new app from scratch.

 * Navigate to "OAuth & Permissions" (https://api.slack.com/apps/YOURAPPID/oauth).
-Go to section "Bot Token Scopes", click on "Add an Oauth Scope", select scope "chat:write".
+Go to section "Bot Token Scopes", click on "Add an Oauth Scope", select scopes "app_mentions:read", "chat:write", "files:write", "im:history".
 Then click on "install to Workspace".
 You will obtain the "Bot User OAuth Token" on this page then.

 * Navigate to "Basic Information" (https://api.slack.com/apps/YOURAPPID/general).
 Here you will obtain the "Signing secret".